bwz5/C-HTTP-Server/README.md

         6. Process the client's request

     HTTP Server Portion:
-        1. Parse the HTTP request
+        1. Parse the HTTP request (Using external library)
-            a.
-In the beginning, start with printing out the curl message
         2. Process the Request
         3. Send back an HTTP Object